ZeroSync/ZeroSync/docs/roadmap.md

 ## Milestone 1: *"assumevalid"*

 The goal is a chain proof that mimics the ["assumevalid" option of Bitcoin Core](https://bitcoincore.org/en/2017/03/08/release-0.14.0/#assumed-valid-blocks).
-It parses the blocks and its transactions, validates the chain's work, its chain of hashes, and correctly manages the set of UTXOs.
+It parses the blocks and its transactions, validates the chain's work, its chain of hashes, and correctly manages the UTXO set.
 It also validates coin creation, the transaction amounts, and fees.
 It verifies mostly everything except for the signatures.
 (More precisely: it verifies no witness data.)

 - ✅ Parse blocks, headers, and transactions
 - ✅ Verify the chain of hashes (block hash, previous block hash, Merkle root, TXIDs)